dwilla/dwilla/README.md

-## Hello! 👋
+## Hey hey hey 🙋‍♂️

 ### I'm Drew and you can get a taste for what I'm passionate about here: [My Website](drewillard.com)

-Some of my projects are for work, some for other folks I care about, some for fun, and some for all three :)
+Some of my projects are for work, some for other folks I care about, some for fun, and some for all three 😁

 Some things I like (not necessarily in order):
 - Coffee ☕️